 The right treatment for your knee pain

 Total knee replacement surgery and ACL surgery are just two options for treating acute and chronic knee pain.
-As a top orthopedic specialist in the greater Chicago area, Dr. Van Thiel is skilled in an array of state-of-the-art knee treatments aimed at helping his Algonquin and Rockford patients feel their best.
+Our office is located in Rockford, IL.
+Dr. Van Thiel is skilled in an array of state-of-the-art knee treatments aimed at helping his patients feel their best.
 To learn what’s causing your knee pain and how to relieve it, contact OrthoIllinois and request an appointment with Dr. Van Thiel today.